rbontekoe/BAWJ/docs/src/chapter6.md

 - x = main version number, 0-~.
 - y = feature number, 1-~.
 Increase this number if the change contains new features with or without bug fixes.
 - z = hotfix number, 0-~.
 Increase this number if the change only contains bug fixes.

+## Summary

+When you use an unregistered Julia package from GitHub, you can add it with the package manager.
+The add command needs the URL as an argument without the `.git` extension.